NASA-DEVELOP/dnppy/docs/source/design.rst

 .. code-block:: python

     foo_outputs = foo(my_filelist, my_arg1)
-    bar_outputs = bar(foo_outputs, my_arg1)
+    bar_outputs = bar(foo_outputs, my_arg2)

 Where ``foo_outputs`` was directly fed into the inputs for function ``bar``

-Of course, there also exist many classes within dnppy which are used in the conventional python fasion.
+Of course, there also exist many classes within dnppy which are used in the conventional python fashion.